GabbyFerm/GabbyFerm/README.md

 ### 👩‍💻 About Me
 <p align="left">
-Hi there!
-I'm Gabriella, but most people call me Gabby.
-I'm from Gothenburg, Sweden, and currently studying to become a System Developer with a .NET specialization at NBI-Handelsakademin.
-With a background in graphic design, I bring a creative eye and passion for detail to my work.
+Hi!
+I’m Gabriella, but you can call me Gabby.
+I’m a .NET-focused system development student based in Gothenburg, Sweden, with a previous career in graphic design – a combo that lets me approach coding with creativity, structure, and an eye for detail.

-- 🌱 We are currently diving deeper into Object-Oriented Analysis, focusing on understanding requirements—both functional and non-functional—and their importance.
-We are learning techniques for defining, prioritizing, and documenting requirements, laying the foundation for system development.
-This includes User Stories and Use Cases.
+- 💻 I’m currently building backend solutions using C#, .NET, ASP.NET Core Web API, and working with SQL and Entity Framework Core.

+- 🎯 We're just starting to explore frontend with React and TypeScript, and I’m excited to deepen my skills there – especially since I love when logic meets visual design.

+- 🧠 My learning is rooted in Clean Code, Object-Oriented Programming, and understanding both functional and non-functional requirements through user stories and use cases.

-- 🎓 Actively looking for an internship (LIA) for my first placement, starting September 1, 2025 – November 7, 2025.
+- 🚀 I'm actively looking for an internship (LIA) from Sept 1 – Nov 7, 2025, where I can grow, contribute, and collaborate.

-- 🎨 Also an experienced graphic designer with a love for visual creativity.
-- 🌲 In my spare time, I enjoy the outdoors.
+-  🎨 Still a designer at heart – I enjoy blending form and function, and I often bring UX thinking into my development process.

+- 🌿 Outside of tech?
+You'll find me hiking, painting, crocheting, or hanging with my family and cats (or all of the above).

 </p>